-During the three months ended March 31, 2010, the Company closed a private placement financing consisting of 350,000 units at a price of \$1.00 per unit for proceeds of \$350,000 before share issue costs.
+The Company also closed a private placement financing consisting of 350,000 units at a price of \$1.00 per unit for proceeds of \$350,000 before share issue costs.
 Each unit consists of one common flow-through share and one-half of a whole non-flow-through warrant entitling the holder to purchase one additional common share at a price of \$1.00 per share for one year after the closing date.
 Also, 4,375 non-flow-through and 2,625 flow-through common shares were issued to an agent in consideration of their services.

-The following table summarizes information about warrants outstanding at May 14, 2010:
+The following table summarizes information about warrants outstanding at August 12, 2010: